bixb922/umidiparser/README.md

 There are no capabilities to modify or create MIDI files.

 ## CPU AND RAM USAGE
-Parsing on a ESP32 WROOM with Micropython takes about one millisecond, and even less if you use the reuse_event_object of the MidiFile object.
+Parsing on a ESP32 at 200 Mhz CPU clock with Micropython takes about one millisecond per event, and even less if you use the reuse_event_object of the MidiFile object.
-That should be enough for playback of music files, where there will be, in average, a time of several tens of milliseconds between events, and where a delay of a couple of milliseconds will not be noticed by the human ear.

 With the reuse_event_object parameter set to true, CPU overhead should be about 15% lower, and less heap is used.
-On the ESP32-WROOM, parsing a MIDI file with buffer_size=100 and reuse_event_object=True uses about 20kbytes of heap.
+On the ESP32, parsing a MIDI file with buffer_size=100 and reuse_event_object=True uses about 20kbytes of heap.
 Each event will allocate and free less than 100 bytes of heap, so garbage collections are not frequent if little RAM is available.